bdbaddog/Plone-bootstrap/README.rst

 I've renamed the bootstrap.py's -v (or --version) flag (which specifies which version of zc.buildout to install to -b and --buildout_version (which defaults to 1.4.4 for the time being)

+It now will run *buildout bootstrap* after it installs it.
+It also doesn't re-virtualenv if you're already in a virtualenv It checks for python < 2.6 and exits

 Why
 ===